Missouri Healthcare-Associated Infection Reporting Data

 - Definition of Terms

-This site displays data on Healthcare-Associated Infections (HAIs) as reported to the Department of Health and Senior Services (DHSS) by hospitals and ambulatory surgery centers.
-These facilities are required by state law and regulation to report data on selected HAIs, also known as nosocomial infections.
-Currently, data are reported for central line-associated bloodstream (CLAB) infections and surgical site infections (SSIs).
-Data on head-of-bed elevation (HOB) is also displayed.
-HOB is a process measure related to care in preventing ventilator-associated pneumonia.
+This site displays data on Healthcare-Associated Infections (HAIs) as reported by hospitals and ambulatory surgical centers.
+These facilities are required by law to report data on select HAIs, also known as nosocomial infections.
+Currently, data are reported for device-associated and surgical site infections (SSIs).

 Such infections as methicillin-resistant Staphylococcus aureus (MRSA), Clostridium difficile, vancomycin-resistant enterococcus (VRE), ventilator-associated pneumonia and others, are not included on this site.
 Click here for further information on these infections.

 HAIs continue to be a major health problem in the United States.
 HAIs can be very serious, increasing the cost and length of hospital stays and even threatening lives.
 As a consumer, you can be proactive in your healthcare.
 The information on this site can help you to:

 - Understand more about HAIs - what they are and why they occur.